 Hence, you need to understand & accept that your body needs time to adapt to high altitude and you should respect that basic natural principle rather than boasting any stupid reasons.

 3. I have clocked 100,000 Miles, I will breeze through the roads in Ladakh

-4. I never plan my trips, I give a shit on planning a trip and so for a Ladakh trip too
+4. I never plan my trips and I will not plan for my Ladakh trip too

 5. I can follow his WRONG plan because he had no issues on his Ladakh trip